WordPress/openverse/ingestion_server/README.md

 The server is designed to be run in a private network only.
 You must not expose the private Ingestion Server API to the public internet.

+## Notifications

+If a `SLACK_WEBHOOK` variable is provided, the ingestion server will provide periodic updates on the progress of a data refresh, or relay any errors that may occur during the process.

 ## Running on the host

 1. Create environment variables from the template file.